thegetty/quire-docs/content/guide/fundamentals.md

 - &#40;c&#41; will automatically render as ©.

 - You can also use HTML tags in a Markdown file.
 This can be convenient for adding HTML elements that Markdown doesn’t support, or for applying special styling.
 For instance, by wrapping text with a `<span>` tag with a class in order to add custom styling.
-(See more about this in the [*Customizing Styles*](../styles.md) chapter of this guide.)
+(See more about this in the [*Styles Customization*](/guide/styles-customization/) chapter of this guide.)
 Note, however, that you can’t do the same by wrapping multiple paragraphs of Markdown in `<div>`, `<section>` or other block-level tags.
 For this, you need the `q-class` shortcode.
 Read more about Quire shortcodes below.

 ### Markdown Footnotes